atomix/atomix.github.io/copycat/docs/getting-started.md

 ### Implementing State Machine Operations

-State machine operations are implemented as `public` methods on the state machine class which accept a single `Commit` parameter where the generic argument for the commit is the operation accepted by the method.
-Copycat automatically detects the command or query that applies to a given state machine methods based on the generic argument to the `Commit` parameter.
+State machine operations are implemented as `public` methods on the state machine class which accept a single [`Commit`][Commit] parameter where the generic argument for the commit is the operation accepted by the method.
+Copycat automatically detects the command or query that applies to a given state machine methods based on the generic argument to the [`Commit`][Commit] parameter.

 ```java
 public class MapStateMachine extends StateMachine {